 The money transfer market was once dominated by offline, fragmented, cash-to-cash operators whose services were often expensive, inconvenient and risky for both senders and receivers.

 Simply put, the online approach delivers a more convenient, faster, safer and cost-effective way to send money home.
-Thus, we encourage you to stick with money transfer companies that employ the most secure online screening technology available to keep your transactions safe and secure.
+Thus, we encourage you to stick with money transfer companies that employ the most up to date technology available to keep your transactions safe and secure.

 Also, make sure your prospective money transfer company offers you the flexibility to pay for remittances by either withdrawing funds directly from your U.S. bank account or via a major credit card.
-Recipients in your home country should have the options to pick up the money in cash, have the money directly deposited into their bank account or if the service is available in that country, have the money delivered to their door.
+Recipients in your home country should have the option to pick up the money in cash, have the money deposited into their bank account, or if the service is available in that country, have the money delivered to their door.

 When Is Money Withdrawn from Your Account?